Noah-Saleh/Impact-of-CEO-Change/README.md

 # Impact of CEO Change

+For more version history, see this old github repo: https://github.com/Noah-Saleh/Effects_of_a_CEO_Change

 ## Summary of Purpose

 This is an analysis of the effects a CEO change has on the stock-price of a company using Jupyter Notebooks.